lykmapipo/sails-police/README.md

 ```
 Other `policies` are comming....

+### middlewares.mixin
-- `middlewares.mixin`: It extend `sails http config` with policies middlewares and patch the middleware `order` so that `sails-police` can achieve its intended purpose.
+It extend `sails http config` with policies middlewares and patch the middleware `order` so that `sails-police` can achieve its intended purpose.

 To `mixin sails-police middlewares` do as bellow:
 ```js